 Set your goals:

 The next step is thinking about where you would like to be in six months to one year.
 This will help with identifying goals and milestones for your plan.
 Make sure these goals are feasible - they should align with the company or departmental objectives, as well as your own personal career aspirations.

 Choose your game plan:

 There are many approaches and possibilities for your game plan, including a vast array of online courses and professional development coaches.
 When choosing, things to be mindful of are...How much time can you commit, each week, each month?
 Will this be sustainable for me over time?
 Is it affordable?
 What is the quality of the curriculum?

 Take control of your own leadership development

 So here’s where the Rising Team approach comes in.
-Our subscription LeaderKit is like HIIT (High-Intensity Interval Training) for leaders.
 We have coalesced the latest and greatest research around key leadership skills and created micro-training content that will help you learn what it takes to be a great leader and immediately put it into practice with your team.
 Instead of hours in multi-day workshops, we have crafted short 90-minute sessions that you schedule with your team at a monthly cadence.
 You learn and they learn!
 We make the team workshops fun by including interactive activities and fun extras.
 We also provide tips and reminders to keep you accountable and inspired in between sessions.
-And just like HIIT—once you’re doing it consistently, those goals you’ve set soon become highly achievable.
+Once you’re completing sessions consistently, those goals you’ve set soon become highly achievable.

 Developing the skills and insights needed to become a more effective manager requires commitment, and no matter what, the process will take time.
 Stay focused on an approach that works for you and keeps you motivated.
 This type of self-guided development for managers is a fresh way of taking the initiative to build the leadership success you want and spark positive change for yourself and your organization.